kiba/Writings/fac/chp15_plans_for_the_future.md

 There are deep black spot on the map that seemed to have indicated large concentration of Grimm.
 One spot happens to be near to my kingdom.
 The joy.

-Anyway, Ozpin thanked me for informing information, even though he said that there's no way he's going to get his huntsmen near any of those black spots.
+Anyway, Ozpin thanked me for informing him, even though he said that there's no way he's going to get his huntsmen near any of those black spots.

 I thought about nuking all the black spots, but I don't need the political headaches.
 There's also no guarantee that Salem will be there in any of those locations, and there's a good chance that the black spots might just re-emerge, wasting our nuclear weapon for the price of a pandora's box.